-Formed in 2011, Dover Street Pastors are a group of Christians from different churches across Dover who work in partnership with Kent Police, Dover District Council, Dover Community Safety Partnership, Dover Outreach Centre and other relevant organisations to help support a peaceful presence on the night-time streets in Dover.
+Formed in 2011, Dover Street Pastors are a group of Christians from different churches across Dover who liaise with Dover District Council, Dover Community Safety Partnership, Dover Outreach Centre, Kent Police and other relevant organisations to help support a peaceful presence on the streets in Dover.
+Any conversations we may have during our patrols remain confidential unless the circumstances are a risk to public or personal safety.
+We are there to listen, care and help.

 What do we do?